 Ensure I had a full tonal range in my work.

 Manipulate my black and white point to set the overall brightness and darkness of an image when post processing.

 Create consistent work by having signature histograms that spoke to my style.

 Understand how to target tones for truly memorable and powerful images.

 When you understand the tones in your image and how they turn images into stunning noteworthy stories, you’ve got nothing to fear.

 You’ll be able to adjust how you are shooting in real time to capture images that have the full capacity to turn your RAW file into a POW file with food photography Lightroom concepts.

-Throughout LIGHTROOM MAGIC, A bespoke editing course that is tailored specifically to food photography Lightroom users, I will be harnessing these two crucial concepts through the course so you can really become the creative rockstar, empowered with the knowledge and real life skills so you can start taking those amazing photos you’ve been dreaming of right now.
+Throughout LIGHTROOM MAGIC, the EDITING SECRETS to create food photography you’re proud of, I will be harnessing these two crucial concepts through the course so you can really become the creative rockstar, empowered with the knowledge and real life skills so you can start taking those amazing photos you’ve been dreaming of right now.